izzybogart/Broteins/HighlightTestCode/README.md

-#Test code for highlighting the output code
+# Test code for highlighting the output code
+# Notes
 So here is the code that I messed around with.
 I also added the text file that the code generates.
 Let me know if you have any questions.
 -Bella